AI and Human: How to create a fruitful collaboration for Customer Care?

 An example scenario of a chatbot designed for a specific area

-Ultimately, the user must be informed that he/she is talking to a bot in order to better handle their expectations: if the bot mimics a human personality, users will expect greater agility in their conversation than what the bot can handle, which may lead to many frustrations.
+Ultimately, the user must be informed that they are talking to a bot in order to better handle their expectations: if the bot mimics a human personality, users will expect greater agility in their conversation than what the bot can handle, which may lead to many frustrations.

 How bots can enhance humans